Tensor network trial states for chiral topological phases in two dimensions and a no-go theorem in any dimension: Non--free-fermion phases

-{\it Non--free-fermion phases}--- In the wavefunction in the free Chern-band example, without the particle-hole transformation, the component that has $N_+$ particles of U(1) charge $+1$ (say, those in the 1 orbital), and $N_-$ of charge $-1$ (say, those in the $2$ orbital) has $N_+=N_-$, and is a determinant that when all particles are well-separated has the Cauchy form, \be \det \left(\frac{1}{z_i-w_j}\right) = \frac{\prod_{i<j}(z_i-z_j)\prod_{k<l}(w_k-w_l)}{\prod_{m,n}(z_m-w_n)}, \ee where we use complex coordinates [e.g.\ $z=x+iy$ in place of ${\bf x}=(x,y)$] $z_i$, $i=1$, \ldots, $N_+$ for charge $+1$, $w_k$, $k=1$, \ldots, $N_-$ for charge $-1$ particles.
-The norm-square of the state $|\psi_A\rangle$ is thus the partition function of a Coulomb plasma, with fugacity $|\kappa_1|^2$ for either type of particle.
+In the wavefunction in the free Chern-band example, without the particle-hole transformation, the component that has $N_+$ particles of U(1) charge $+1$ (say, those in the 1 orbital), and $N_-$ of charge $-1$ (say, those in the $2$ orbital) has $N_+=N_-$, and is a determinant that when all particles are well-separated has the form (ignoring boundary conditions, for simplicity) \be \det \left(\frac{1}{z_i-w_j}\right) = \frac{\prod_{i<j}(z_i-z_j)\prod_{k<l}(w_k-w_l)}{\prod_{m,n}(z_m-w_n)}, \ee where we use complex coordinates [e.g.\ $z=x+iy$ in place of ${\bf x}=(x,y)$] $z_i$, $i=1$, \ldots, $N_+$ for charge $+1$, $w_k$, $k=1$, \ldots, $N_-$ for charge $-1$ particles, and the equality of the two sides is just the Cauchy determinant identity.
+The norm-square of the state $|\psi_A\rangle$ can then be identified as the partition function of a Coulomb plasma (see e.g.\ Ref.\ \cite{kosterlitz}), with fugacity $|\kappa_1|^2$ for either type of particle.
 We will assume $|\kappa_1|$ is small so that particles are well separated.
 Then it is known that this plasma is in a screening phase, which confirms the topological identification of the state.

 Next we will take $Q$ copies of this TNS, and impose the constraint that the number of particles in each orbital must be either $0$ or $Q$ (one from each copy) \cite{fermionPEPS,CooperBeri}.
 Then the composite of $Q$ fermions (with U($1$) charge either $+1$ or $-1$) will be regarded as the physical particle of the state, and is a boson for $Q$ even, fermion for $Q$ odd.
 The resulting wavefunction for these particles is then the $Q$th power of that for the one-copy case.
-The important point is that such a ``product'' construction yields a state that is again a TNS, but not Gaussian/free-fermion for $Q>1$.
-The constraints are imposed locally and simply change the form of the tensors.
+The important point is that such a ``product'' construction yields a state that is again a TNS (because the constraints are local), but not Gaussian/free-fermion for $Q>1$.